AllenCell/benchmarking_representations/docs/USAGE.md

 export CYTODL_CONFIG_PATH=$PWD/configs/
 ```

-# Usage
+# 1. Model training
 ## Steps to download pre-processed data
 Coming soon.

 ## Steps to train models

 Training these models can take weeks.
 We've published our trained models so you don't have to.
-Skip to the next section if you'd like to just use our models.
+Skip to the [next section](#2-model-inference) if you'd like to just use our models.

 1. Create a single cell manifest (e.g. csv, parquet) for each dataset with a column corresponding to final processed paths, and create a split column corresponding to train/test/validation split.
 2. Update the final single cell dataset path (`SINGLE_CELL_DATASET_PATH`) and the column in the manifest for appropriate input modality (`SDF_COLUMN`/`SEG_COLUMN`/`POINTCLOUD_COLUMN`/`IMAGE_COLUMN`) in each datamodule yaml files. e.g. for PCNA data these yaml files are located here -